1. Student Registration

 1.1.1 Possession, alteration, use or attempted use of an ID card for the purpose of identification or to receive services, by anyone other than the person whose name, ID number and photo appear on the card is considered unauthorized use.
 The offender will be subject to penalties and confiscation of the ID card by university officials.

-1.1.2 A student is required to produce his/her identification card upon the request of a university official.
+1.1.2 A student is required to produce their identification card upon the request of a university official.

 1.1.3 It is the student’s responsibility to report a lost or stolen identification card immediately through http://myaggiecard.tamu.edu 24 hours a day, seven days a week or by calling (979) 845-4661, Monday-Friday, 8 a.m.-5 p.m.
 Students will be assessed a fee to replace lost or stolen cards.